-A large number of courts did not have functioning websites at the time of this research, which is a huge obstacle to openness.
-It is necessary to improve the courts' accessibility in segments relating to the access to justice, especially of underprivileged categories of citizens, to communication with citizens and the media and to acting pursuant to the Law on Free Access to Information of Public Importance.
-In more than 80% of cases there are no mechanisms that provide information to the members of vulnerable groups and minorities about their rights (SOS phone number, brochures), whereas people with disabilities and with reduced mobility cannot access the majority of courtrooms.
-Furthermore, the courts' integrity is extremely low, because the existing Code of Ethics adopted by the High Judicial Council has not been published on their websites.
-We have to emphasise once again that a large number of courts did not have their Internet page.
+The transparency of courts did not achieve any progress in 2018, as they fulfilled only 37% of posed indicators.
+A large number of courts did not have functioning websites at the time of this research, more than 53%, which remains a huge obstacle to openness.
+Moreover, the accessibility of courts to citizens significantly dropped for 15% in 2018, resulting in only 19% of fulfilled indicators.
+It is highly necessary to improve the courts' accessibility in segments relating to the access to justice, especially of underprivileged categories of citizens, to communication with citizens and the media and to acting pursuant to the Law on Free Access to Information of Public Importance.
+In 88% of cases in 2018 courts did not have mechanisms that provide information to the members of vulnerable groups and minorities about their rights (SOS phone number, brochures), whereas people with disabilities and with reduced mobility cannot access the majority of courtrooms.
+Furthermore, the courts' integrity is extremely low resulting in only 15% of fulfilled indicators, because the existing Code of Ethics adopted by the High Judicial Council has not been published on their websites, together with integrity plans.
+In addition, the majority of courts has not conducted any training for staff in areas of corruption and conflict prevention and protection of whistle-blowers.